 This environment also helps you find the best talent and keep them around for longer.
 The little things - a nice colour scheme and an open feel - can be the difference between signing the person you want, and seeing them walk.

-Nowadays even the business meetings, project appraisal activities and office meetings are conducted at cafeterias and at open environments.
-Mostly we see this culture in startups.
+Nowadays, even business meetings, project appraisal activities and office meetings are conducted at cafeterias and in open environments.
 Every amount spent on these activities falls inside the administrative basket.

-Most of the administrative expense may look small in amount when you compare to various other expenses you incur, and the immediate question arises is that should we even account those?
-Though some may be small but when you put together, it has a potential impact on your overall business.
+Most of the administrative expenses may look small in comparison to other expenses you incur.
+The next question that arises is that should we even account for those?
+Though some may be small when you put them together, it has a potential impact on your overall business.

 Thus, all such expenses should be accounted for and presented in the financial statement.
-These administrative expenses should be accounted for in the period in which such expense was incurred, not in the period during which the expense was paid.
+These administrative expenses should be accounted for the period in which such expenses are incurred and not in the period during which the expense was paid.

-Following are some of the most common administrative expense.
+Following are some of the most common administrative expenses.

-Using Cost Centre management helps you to be aware of all the spending’s even on little expenses and provide actionable insights that help you curtail unwanted costs.
+Using Cost Centre management helps you know all the spending’s even on little expenses and provide actionable insights that help you curtail unwanted costs.
 Remember, every time you save, it goes into your pocket.